Juneteenth: End of slavery in Texas

-Longstanding urban legend places the historic reading of General Order No. 3 at Ashton Villa; however, no extant historical evidence supports such claims.
-Although widely believed, it is unlikely that Granger or his troops proclaimed the Ordinance by reading it aloud: it is more likely that copies of the Ordinance were posted in public places, including the Negro Church on Broadway, since renamed Reedy Chapel A.M.E.
+Longstanding urban legend places a historic reading of General Order No. 3 at Ashton Villa; but no historical evidence supports this claim.
+There is no evidence that Granger or any of his troops proclaimed the Ordinance by reading it aloud.
+All indications are that copies of the Ordinance were posted in public places, including the Negro Church on Broadway, since renamed Reedy Chapel A.M.E.
 Church.

-On June 21, 2014, the Galveston Historical Foundation and Texas Historical Commission erected a Juneteenth plaque where the Osterman Building once stood signifying the location of Major General Granger's Union Headquarters and subsequent issuance of his general orders.
+On June 21, 2014, the Galveston Historical Foundation and Texas Historical Commission erected a Juneteenth plaque where the Osterman Building once stood signifying the location of Major General Granger's Union Headquarters believed to be where he issued his general orders.

-Although this event has come to be celebrated as the end of slavery, emancipation for the remaining enslaved in two Union border states (Delaware and Kentucky), would not come until several months later, on December 18, 1865, when the Thirteenth Amendment was ratified.
-The freedom of former slaves in Texas was given state law status in a series of Texas Supreme Court decisions between 1868 and 1874.
+Although this event commemorates the end of slavery, emancipation for the remaining enslaved population in two Union border states, Delaware and Kentucky, would not come until December 6, 1865, when the Thirteenth Amendment was ratified.
+The federal amendment also put a definitive end to chattel slavery and indentured servitude in New Jersey, freeing approximately 16 elderly individuals.
+Furthermore, thousands of black slaves were not freed until after the Reconstruction Treaties of late 1866, when the Cherokee, Creek, Chickasaw, Choctaw, and Seminole tribes were forced to sign new treaties that required them to free their slaves.

+The freedom of formerly enslaved people in Texas was given state law status in a series of Texas Supreme Court decisions between 1868 and 1874.

 Early Juneteenth celebrations

-Former slaves in Galveston rejoiced after General Order No. 3.
+Formerly enslaved people in Galveston rejoiced after General Order No. 3.
 One year later, on June 19, 1866, freedmen in Texas organized the first of what became annual commemorations of "Jubilee Day".
 Early celebrations were used as political rallies to give voting instructions to newly freed African Americans.
 Other independence observances occurred on January 1 or 4.

-In some cities, black people were barred from using public parks because of state-sponsored segregation of facilities.
+In some cities, Black people were barred from using public parks because of state-sponsored segregation of facilities.
 Across parts of Texas, freed people pooled their funds to purchase land to hold their celebrations.
 The day was first celebrated in Austin in 1867 under the auspices of the Freedmen's Bureau, and it had been listed on a "calendar of public events" by 1872.
-That year, black leaders in Texas raised $1,000 for the purchase of 10 acres of land, today known as Houston's Emancipation Park, to celebrate Juneteenth.
-The observation was soon drawing thousands of attendees across Texas; in Limestone County, an estimated 30,000 black people celebrated at Booker T. Washington Park, established in 1898 for Juneteenth celebrations.
+That year, Black leaders in Texas raised $1,000 for the purchase of 10 acres of land, today known as Houston's Emancipation Park, to celebrate Juneteenth.

+The observation was soon drawing thousands of attendees across Texas.
+In Limestone County, an estimated 30,000 Black people celebrated at Booker T. Washington Park, established in 1898 for Juneteenth celebrations.
 The Black community began using the word Juneteenth for Jubilee Day early in the 1890s.
-The Current Issue, a Texas periodical, used the word as early as 1909, and that year a book on San Antonio remarked, with condescension, on "June 'teenth'".
+The word Juneteenth appeared in print in the Brenham Weekly Banner, a white newspaper from Brenham, Texas, as early as 1891.
+Mentions of Juneteenth celebrations outside of Texas appeared as early as 1909 in Shreveport, Louisiana.